How to Establish Relationships with Liquidators and Excess Inventory Sellers

 Understand the Industry

-Before contacting liquidators, it's essential to understand their operations.
-Liquidators buy surplus, returned, or unsold inventory from retailers and manufacturers and then resell it at discounted prices.
-This knowledge will help you set clear expectations and terms.
+Before reaching out to liquidators, take the time to understand how they operate.
+They purchase surplus, returned, or unsold inventory from retailers and manufacturers, then resell it at discounted prices.
+Knowing this process will help you set realistic expectations and negotiate better terms.

-Research industry practices, pricing, and the product categories in which liquidators specialize in overstock skincare products, outdoor & garden products, and overstock furniture.
+Research industry practices, pricing, and the product categories in which liquidators specialize in overstock skincare products, outdoor & garden products, overstock plumbing, pet supplies & goods and overstock furniture.

 Align their offerings with your business needs for more productive discussions.